 3D Surface Data (STL):

-Extract the surface geometry of the scanned object and export it as a polygon mesh (a collection of small triangles).
-STL is the standard file format for 3D printers and 3D CAD software, enabling direct use of your scan data for reverse engineering and rapid prototyping.
+Extracts the surface geometry of the scanned object as a polygon mesh.
+STL is the standard format for 3D printing and CAD software, enabling reverse engineering and rapid prototyping.

 -